-Doubles and triples are more likely to turn over than other combination vehicles because of the "crackthe-whip" effect.
+Doubles and triples are more likely to turn over than other combination vehicles because of the "crack-the-whip" effect.
 You must steer gently when pulling trailers.
 The last trailer in a combination is most likely to turn over.
-If you don't understand the crackthe-whip effect, study subsection 6.1.2 of this manual.
+If you don't understand the crack-the-whip effect, study section 6.1 and review Figure 6-1 in the Combination Vehicles section of this manual.

-7.1.3 - Inspect Completely
+7.1.3 INSPECT COMPLETELY